KaburaJ/Booking-App/README.md

                     .copyWith(fontSize: AppLayout.getHeight(35)),
               ),
  ```
-This code defines a `SearchScreen` widget, which is a StatelessWidget.
+We then define a `SearchScreen` widget, which is a StatelessWidget.
 The `SearchScreen` widget overrides the `build` method, which is called whenever the widget needs to be displayed.

 The `build` method creates a `Scaffold` widget, which provides a white background and a basic layout structure.
 The `Scaffold` has a single child, a `ListView` widget.
 The ListView has padding applied to its horizontal and vertical edges, using the `EdgeInsets.symmetric` method.
-The padding values are calculated using the `AppLayout.getWidth` and `AppLayout.getHeight` methods, which seem to be used to scale the padding values based on the size of the screen.
+The padding values are calculated using the `AppLayout.getWidth` and `AppLayout.getHeight` methods, which are used to scale the padding values based on the size of the screen.

 The `ListView` has two children: a `Gap` widget and a `Text` widget.
-The Gap widget adds some vertical space between the Text widget and the previous widget in the list (if any).
+The Gap widget adds some vertical space between the Text widget and the previous widget in the list.
 The Text widget displays the message `"What are you looking for?"`, and has a style defined by the `Styles.headLineStyle` property, with the font size adjusted using the `AppLayout.getHeight` method.
 </br>